dmccuk/ansible_custom_facts/README.md

 '#' out the appport line in files/local.fact

 Then run ansible again.
-The default value will be picked up in the absents of the local fact.
+The default value will be picked up in the absences of the local fact.

 Now run the same code using "--extra-vars" and change the port.
 Extra-vars is the king.
 It's top of the presedence rules.
 ````